TheWolverine.com - Michigan Basketball Podcast: Tom Crawford With John Borton

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Lansing radio's Tom Crawford brought energy to the podcast like the Wolverines brought three-pointers on Thursday night.
+Lansing radio's Tom Crawford picked Michigan to be in the NCAA championship game before the tournament even started.

-Here's Crawford, joining senior editor John Borton to discuss Michigan's dominating victory over Texas A&M in the Sweet 16, and what lies ahead.
+There's no reason to back down now, and he doesn't, in this podcast with senior editor John Borton.

 ---